Table of Contents:

 How to restart computer with PowerShell

-How to Restart Remote Computers Using Action1 RMM Solution for IT Management
+How to Restart Remote Computers Using Action1 Solution for IT Management

 1. Create an account

 Firstly, you would need to create an account at Action1 to get started right away.
 The registration does not require credit card information.

 Secondly, add endpoints into your network to be able to manage them remotely.
 To do this, you need to install agents on the endpoints you wish to manage via Action1.
 The app allows you to add up to 100 endpoints into your network free of any charges and commitments.